prosecconetwork/The-NOC-List/README.md

 Veale's category hierarchy.xlsx

 This triple-store provides useful detail on the taxonomic categories associated with characters in the central NOC triple-store above.
-In effect, it clusters these categories into broader categories to form a semantic hierarcgy or IS-A hierarchy in the old-fashioned AI sense.
+In effect, it clusters these categories into broader categories to form a semantic hierarchy or IS-A hierarchy in the old-fashioned AI sense.